 IOM is assisting already vulnerable communities and displaced populations from protracted crisis through a new shelter intervention that will assist IDPs in camps and host communities by ensuring appropriate housing space and decongestion of displacement sites with poor living conditions, to avoid the spread of the virus and provide a digniﬁed way of living after over one year of displacement.

-The Government of Zimbabwe is accelerating the preparation of land and services at the new relocation site in Bumba.
-Further, a relocation strategy is being planned to move IDPs in July 2020.
-Providing technical capacity to the Government, IOM will support the relocation process and assist with camp coordination and camp management ensuring that IDPs have access to basic services.
+The Government of Zimbabwe is accelerating the preparation of land and services at the new relocation site in Vumba.
+Providing technical capacity to the Government, IOM is supporting the relocation process and assist with camp coordination and camp management ensuring that IDPs have access to basic services.
+The operationalization of the relocation plan is ongoing, with IOM supporting the Government to start constructions and ensure the relocation of IDPs before the next rainy season.

-Feedback mechanisms and support lines will be set up in the IDP camps to ensure protection issues are addressed, and guarantee accountability to affected populations (AAP).
+Feedback mechanisms and support lines are in the progress targeting in IDPs in camps and host communities to ensure feedback is facilitated and protection issues are addressed, and to guarantee accountability to affected populations (AAP).

 There is an urgent need to ensure IDPs have access to medical services and health facilities, and to increase mental health and psychosocial support (MHPSS) tailored for COVID-19 distress for IDPs and affected communities.

 Reinforced surveillance needs to be strengthened through community leaders.
-There is need for more COVID-19 awareness campaigns in the camps to ensure communities are educated on health and preventive measures, particularly since surrounding communities are receiving migrants’ returnees.
+There is need for more COVID-19 awareness campaigns in the camps to ensure communities are educated on health and preventive measures, particularly since there are now COVID-19 positive cases within the camps and surrounding communities are receiving migrants’ returnees, and the need to cope with the socio- economic impact and the loss of livelihoods resulting in increased cross border trading activities.